hyperledger-archives/aries-framework-go/cmd/aries-agent-mobile/README.md

 ## 6. Contribute

-Follow the [guidelines](https://github.com/hyperledger/aries-framework-go/blob/master/.github/CONTRIBUTING.md) from the parent project.
+See the [guidelines](https://github.com/hyperledger/aries-framework-go/blob/master/.github/CONTRIBUTING.md) from the parent project.